-There is not a one-size-fits-all approach to implementing routine, opt-out screening.
-Screening protocols should be supported by data that is reflective of the population, disease rates in the community, and available local resources.
+There is not a one-size-fits-all approach when implementing routine, opt-out screening.
+Connect with your state or local health department to determine which screening protocols are supported by data that is reflective of the population, disease rates in the community, and available local resources.

-Click here for more information about disease prevalence rates for HIV, STDs, and viral hepatitis.
-State summary profiles are also available here.
+Click here for more information about disease prevalence rates for HIV, STDs, viral hepatitis, and TB.